NORTH ADAMS -- McCann senior captain Dylan Darling admitted that Saturday’s 47-12 win over Pioneer Valley meant a lot to him.

 "I’ve never scored three in a game," he said.
 "Last year, I only scored one all season."

 Darling was aided and abetted by fullback Brett Pecor, who pounded out 112 yards on 12 carries, and quarterback Nick Lincoln, who passed for 88 yards and two touchdowns and ran for 23 yards and another score.

 Their efforts offset a big afternoon by Pioneer quarterback Cole Tognorelli, who rushed for a game high 137 yards and passed for another 170.
 Most of those passing yards were to split end Alex Tyson, who had 15 receptions for 165 yards.

 The Panthers pulled out all the stops Saturday.
 In addition to throwing 41 times, they punted only once all day, instead trying to convert fourth downs.
-They were successful five of nine times.

 The Hornets didn’t punt much, either; they scored on four of their five first-half possessions and seven of their first eight overall.

 Pioneer took the opening kickoff and moved the ball a little.
 But Levi Lawson picked off Tognorelli at the Panther 39.
 Eight plays later, Darling scored and it was 7-0.